texastribune/dot/README.md

 ## Deploying to production

-We recommended building an image from the included Dockerfile, then running that image inside a container on the production server.
+We recommended building an image from the included `Dockerfile`, then running that image inside a container on the production server.
 You should provide a command that overrides the default entrypoint and enters you into a bash shell.
 From there, you can run database migrations.

 For more information/to get a sample production Makefile, please contact agibson@texastribune.org.